 OBJECTIVES Improve compliance with guidelines and policies.
-Explore options for improving compliance with tree and forest management policies and contractual obligations.
-Better integrate tree protection into project management procedures.
-Manage trees for public safety and to support tree health.
-ACTIONS Adopt a risk-based approach to better understand forest fire risk.
-Establish and implement a systematic tree maintenance program in coordination with the urban tree inventory.
-Complete a literature review to better understand soil contaminant transfer to fruit and nut trees.
+Explore options for improving compliance with tree and forest management policies.
+Better integrate tree protection into project management procedures Manage trees for public safety and to support tree health.
+ACTIONS Adopt a risk-based approach to prioritize tree removals and understand forest fire risk.
+Implement an urban tree life cycle maintenance program Complete a literature review to better understand soil contaminant transfer to fruit and nut trees.
 Recognize the value of trees as assets.
 15. Identify the financial value of trees for eventual integration into asset accounting processes.